 - Using a Cloud Data Warehouse interface provided by Google, AWS, or Snowflake (etc).
 You’ll need to work with your data team or engineering team to get access.

 First, you want to understand the “schema” of your database.
 It’s easiest to understand a schema in relation to Excel.

 Typically, you’ll be querying a single database and combining different tables together to get the entities and attributes you want.

 Ok, so to make things more complicated, not all SQL is created equal.
 Oracle’s version of SQL is slightly different from PostgreSQL which is slightly different from MySQL etc etc. At a high level, everything is similar, but if you get an error while you’re writing your queries, it’s likely a syntax issue.
 In this post, we’ll use PostgreSQL syntax.
 When you’re Googling for answers on how to do something (don’t worry, we all do it), make sure you specify what type of SQL database you are using so that you get an accurate example.

 Congrats!
 Now you’ve got the groundwork set.
-We’ll be releasing Part 2 of this blog next week, so keep an eye out.
-In that post, we’ll dive into exactly which SQL queries you should be using: 4 SQL Queries to Find Customer Engagement and Expansion Opportunities
+In part 2 of this post, we’ll dive into exactly which SQL queries you should be using: 4 SQL Queries to Find Customer Engagement and Expansion Opportunities

 Interested in learning about how Correlated can help your PLG company uncover expansion and upsell opportunities?

 Sales and revenue leaders at PLG companies, like yourself, are faced with unique challenges.
 Using tools like Correlated can help sales and marketing teams identify new accounts that are ready to convert, or can help to notify your team for expansion and upsell opportunities.

 If you’re interested in learning more about how we can help, schedule a demo here!